codemzy/mongodb-m101js/README.md

 Week 2

-Creating, Reading and Updating Data (CRUD)
+Creating, Reading and Updating Data (CRUD).

+Week 3

+Deeper dive on the Node.js driver; CRUD operations in the driver; Cursors; writing applications in the driver.